Discord-ChatBot/docs/docs/hub/joining.md

+---
+title: 🔗 Joining
+---

-# 🔗 Joining a Hub
+# Joining a Hub

 In InterChat, joining and leaving hubs is a straightforward process, whether you're joining a public hub or a private one.
 This guide will walk you through the steps to get you chatting in no time.